-Ok, I know, I know… when these bad bugs invade your gardens (and do their best to destroy your beautiful flowers and vegetables), it’s tempting to reach for chemical pesticides to save your precious plants.
+When pests invade your gardens (and do their best to destroy your beautiful flowers and vegetables), it’s tempting to reach for chemicals to save your precious plants.

 But working with nature instead of against it is always going to be the easiest and best solution when it comes to controlling garden pests.